 11. Travel experience means people mistake me for a travel agent or free vacation planner, or assume I’ve been everywhere.
 If I haven’t written about a place on Angie Away, chances are I’ve never been.
 I’ve been to 44 countries to date – that’s roughly 25% of the world’s recognized principalities.
 Not a huge number, even for a world traveler.
 That means I don’t have tips for 75% of the places people ask about – yoinks!
 (Here’s a list of travel questions I just can’t answer.)

 13. No fancy purse or red-soled pump will ever satisfy me as much as visiting a new place.
-I wasn’t into “stuff” before I left for my RTW trip, but traveling the world has made me even more sure that I don’t give a hoot about designer duds or keeping up with the Joneses.
+I wasn’t into “stuff” before I left for my RTW trip, but traveling around the world has made me even more sure that I don’t give a hoot about designer duds or keeping up with the Joneses.
 I love functional clothes and gear and I don’t mind looking cute, but I will always spend the majority of my discretionary income on travel and new experiences.
 Studies show the happiest people do.

 Whether I’m going on an adventure excursion from IfOnly or making my own way, travel is in my veins.

 14. Gratefulness is a natural byproduct of seeing the world.
 My experience traveling around the world constantly fills me with gratitude for necessities like food, water and shelter, which so many people don’t have access to.
 And it also brings me to my knees when I stop to consider all the luxuries I’m blessed with, from fast WiFi and unlimited data plans to a million choices at the supermarket to having a car I can just drive anywhere I want.
 I could fill pages upon pages with everything I’m grateful for – big and small.